Calculate homicide arrest rates

 The tool runs and the City_Black_Unsolved_Rates layer is added to the map.
 You'll import the symbology from the City_Point_Rates layer to this layer.

-- In the Contents pane, confirm that City_Black_Unsolved_Rates is highlighted.
+- In the Contents pane, confirm that City_Black_Unsolved_Rates is selected.

-- On the ribbon, click the Appearance tab.
+- On the ribbon, click the Feature Layer tab.
 In the Drawing group, click Import.

 By default, the Unsolved field is chosen as the symbology field.
 This default is what you want, because you used the Unsolved field to determine the graduated symbology of the City_Point_Rates field.